Kratoossss/Text-to-Image-Converter/README.md

 1. Enter a description of the scene you want to generate.
 2. Select an art style (optional).
 3. Click the "✨ Generate" button.
-4. View the expanded prompt and generated image.
+4. View the generated image.
 5. Download the image using the provided button.

 ---